jonalejandro5/osticket-prereqs/README.md

 </p>

 <h1> How to Install osTicket </h1>
-This is an easy guide to installing a help desk ticketing system called osTicket.<br/>
+This is a guide on how to install a help desk ticketing system called osTicket.<br/>

 <h2> Files You Need to Download</h2>